-How We Manage Our VIP Program Registration
+Registration Form Tutorial: How We Use Our Own Product for VIP Program Registration

-Have you ever heard the expression “We eat our own dogfood?”
+Have you ever heard the expression “We eat our own dog food?”
 Well, it basically means that a company utilizes their own product, and that’s exactly what we do at FormAssembly!

 When a person is nominated by FormAssembly to become a FormAssembly VIP, they are first approved and nominated by a FormAssembly representative using a Salesforce button.

-First, the Salesforce Submit Connector on the form looks up and adds a completed Task in Salesforce linked to the Contact record, this outlines the representative’s nomination of this person in the activity history when reviewed by other colleagues using Salesforce.
+When the verification form is submitted for the VIP nomination, a few different things happen.
+First, the Salesforce Submit Connector on the form looks up and adds a completed Task in Salesforce linked to the Contact record.
+This outlines the representative’s nomination of this person in the activity history when reviewed by other colleagues using Salesforce.

 Second, the HTTPS connector on this verification form sends the submission to Pardot by way of a Pardot Form Handler configured with the HTTPS Connector in Salesforce.
 Once the form is submitted and the Pardot Form Handler receives the submission, Pardot will fire an auto-responder email to the nominee with the next steps on how to set up their VIP access.

 This completes the first part of the VIP Program registration form tutorial that sets up the nominee and invitation.
-From here, the process is in our nominees hands and we have a quick and easy process utilizing FormAssembly and Salesforce Chatter next.
+From here, the process is in our nominee’s hands, and we have a quick and easy process utilizing FormAssembly and Salesforce Chatter next.

 Our next form is set up just like a standard stay-in-touch contact form.
-If you aren’t familiar with how stay-in-touch contact forms work, they’re just like the pre-fill forms we went over before, take a quick break from this registration form tutorial and catch up here.
+If you aren’t familiar with how stay-in-touch contact forms work, they’re just like the prefill forms we went over before.
+Take a quick break from this registration form tutorial and catch up here.

-We can rest assured the right information is in place for signing them up to the chatter group itself already because we are using the Salesforce pre-fill connector to find the same record we used for the invitation in the first place.
+We can rest assured the right information is in place for signing them up to the chatter group itself already because we are using the Salesforce prefill connector to find the same record we used for the invitation in the first place.
 This stay-in-touch form, however, is recipient facing and will allow them to correct it if it happens to be out of date or incorrect.

-Once they submit the form, not only does the Salesforce connector handle the Chatter group invitation, but Salesforce automates the next part as well from that invitation record setup.
+Once our respondents submit the form, not only does the Salesforce connector handle the Chatter group invitation, but Salesforce automates the next part as well from that invitation record setup.

-After our VIP nominee has signed up from our initial invitation, they will get an activation email from our Salesforce org that walks them through the setup process for their FormAssembly VIP Program username, this is typically their email unless their email is already in use by another Salesforce username they have in place.
+After our VIP nominee has signed up from our initial invitation, they will get an activation email from our Salesforce org that walks them through the setup process for their FormAssembly VIP Program username.
+This is typically their email unless their email is already in use by another Salesforce username they have in place.

 But how does this happen?

 In our FormAssembly form Salesforce submit connector, we have the standard matching steps to update their contact record in our system if they happen to change any information.
-Structure last in the connector, we have a step that takes the VIP sign up email address and sets up the Chatter Object record: CollaborationInvitation.
-This is the Chatter Group invite email, in Salesforce API terms.
+Structure last in the connector—we have a step that takes the VIP sign up email address and sets up the Chatter Object record, “CollaborationInvitation.”
+This is the Chatter Group invite email in Salesforce API terms.

-This object record requires us to only setup a Chatter Group ID (Shared Entity ID), for knowing what group to send the invitation from in case you have several, and the email to send it to (Invited Email).
+This object record requires us to only set up a Chatter Group ID (Shared Entity ID) for knowing what group to send the invitation from in case you have several, and the email to send it to (Invited Email).
 The Chatter Group ID can be retrieved by navigating to the Chatter Group you want to invite from and copying the 18 digit ID from the URL bar.

 If you’re already using FormAssembly and are interested in our VIP program, head over to our blog to read more about how it works and what it’s all about.